 Fix and Flip Your Way to Financial Freedom, is a full-length book that I wrote on flipping houses and is available on Amazon as a paperback, audiobook or an eBook.
 The book goes over everything I have learned over the last 15 years about flipping in a good and bad market.

-How to get financing on fix and flips
+How to get financing

 One of the most difficult aspects of flipping homes is being able to find the money to buy the properties.
 Most lenders do not like to lend on flips because the loan is short-term and the lender will not make much money on it.
 In most cases, in order to get a short-term loan, you must use hard money, a portfolio lender, or private money.
 Hard money is very expensive with rates from eight to sixteen percent and origination fees from two to five percent.
 Portfolio lenders will have much less expensive money, but you will have to have an established relationship with them (I use portfolio lenders for most of my flips).
 Private money is a great option if you have family, friends, or other people with extra money to invest.

-How to avoid losing money on a fix and flip
+How to avoid losing money

 Here are a few tips on how to avoid losing money on flips: